 As part of our community development role we provide auspice support to various unincorporated non-for-profit community groups or projects for their funding arrangements with government or philanthropic sources abided by memorandum of understanding (MoU).
-This year we continue providing this service for the following groups/project.
+This year, we provided this service to the groups and project displayed on the following table.

-Auspiced group Projects ParkAndo Parkinson To increase the number of peer support groups by creating active opportunities for people impacted by Parkinson's Community Tributary Digital story telling, connecting communities from culturally and linguistically diverse groups to share and learn from experience Brooklyn Community group To come together have coffee and celebrate together for a common benefit and support each other Brooklyn Art & Craft Learn community through Art and Craft and get connected Women's Network group With a special focus through women's leadership program bringing new skills build confidence and knowledge.
+Auspiced group Projects/Activities ParKanDo Parkinson To increase the number of peer support groups by creating active opportunities for people impacted by Parkinson's Disease Community Tributary Digital storytelling, connecting communities from culturally and linguistically diverse groups to share and learn from each other's experiences Brooklyn Community group An open space to come together and support each other Brooklyn Art & Craft Learn more about the local community and get connected through Arts and Crafts workshops Women's Network group A space to build confidence, and learn new skills and knowledge on women's leadership

-TRAINING & COURSES
+TRAINING AND COURSES

-One of Walker Close Community Centres strategic objectives is to work in partnership with teaching organisations to deliver short courses that benefit the local community.
+One of Walker Close Community Centre's strategic objectives is to work in partnership with teaching organisations to deliver short courses that benefit the local community.